 ARTICLE XIV – REVIEW OF THE BOARD BY-LAWS

-The Board of Trustees shall review these by-laws at least biennially and review and update as required.
+The Board of Trustees shall review these by-laws periodically and update them as required.

 George R. Frye, Secretary/Treasurer,